matsola/biofertilizer-report/casestudy.md

 To better understand this, the participants should have been selected with more care.

-The experiment should also have included more vegetable producers/gardeners adhering to other methodologies like (optimally >2 from each):
+The experiment could also have included more vegetable producers/gardeners adhering to other methodologies like (optimally >2 from each):

 - _Conventional_, using synthetic fertilizeers and pesticides inputs, mechanical soil distubrance,
-- _Organic_, using organic fertilizer inputs and relying heavily on tillage and cultivation, for instance
+- _Organic_, using organic fertilizer inputs and relying on tillage and cultivation
-- ...

 ### 3: External factors

 The lack of correlation between inputs and the resulting lab analysis is not uncommon.
 Many factors, like deficiencies in water or nutrients, and environmental factors, such as temperature and sunlight, might affect the plant more than the input.

-One needs a controlled environment, perhaps in a laboratory, to circumvent this.
+To circumvent this, one needs a more controlled environment (perhaps in a laboratory) or a case study with more participants.

 ### About the interviews